-- a) The BCAR -145 AMO shall establish a safety and quality policy for the organization to be included in the MOE under BCAR -145.70. - b) The BCAR 145 AMO shall establish procedures acceptable to the BDCA, taking into account human factors and human performance to ensure good maintenance practices and compliance with the requirements of this BCAR 145 including a clear work order or contract such that aircraft and components may be released to service in accordance with BCAR -145.50. - The maintenance procedures under this section apply to BCAR - 145.25 to 145.95 and they will cover all the aspects of carrying out the maintenance activity, including the provision and control of a specialised services and lay down the standards under which the organization intends to work.
+- a) The BCAR 145 AMO shall establish a safety and quality policy for the organization to be included in the MOE under BCAR 145.70. - b) The BCAR 145 AMO shall establish procedures acceptable to the BDCA, considering human factors and human performance to ensure good maintenance practices and compliance with the requirements of this BCAR 145, such that an aircraft and its associated components may be properly issued a maintenance release. - 1) Concerning aircraft line and base maintenance, the organization shall establish procedures to minimise the risk of multiple errors and capture errors on critical systems and ensure that no person is required to maintain and inspect concerning a maintenance task involving some elements of disassembly/reassembly of several components of the same type fitted to more than one system on the same aircraft during a particular maintenance check.
+However, when only one person is available to carry out these tasks then the organization's work card or worksheet shall include an additional stage for re-inspection of the work by this person after completion of all the same tasks. - 2) Maintenance procedures shall be established to ensure that damage is assessed, and modifications and repairs are carried out using approved data. - 3) The competence of personnel involved in the performance of maintenance, supervision, management, and quality audits for an AMO shall be established and controlled in accordance with procedures and to standards approved by the BDCA.

-- 2) With regard to aircraft line and base maintenance, the organization shall establish procedures to minimise the risk of multiple errors and capture errors on critical systems, and to ensure that no person is required to carry out and inspect in relation to a maintenance task involving some elements disassembly/reassembly of several components of the same type fitted to more than one system on the same aircraft during a particular maintenance check.
-However, when only one person is available to carry out these tasks then organization's work card worksheet shall include an additional stage for re-inspection of the work by this person after completion of all the same tasks - 3) Maintenance procedures shall be established to ensure that damage is assessed and modifications and repairs are carried out using approved data. - c) The BCAR -145 AMO shall establish a quality system that includes the following: - 1) Independent audits in order to monitor compliance with required aircraft/aircraft component standards and adequacy of the procedures to ensure that such procedures invoke good maintenance practices and airworthy aircraft/aircraft components.
-In small BCAR -145 AMO the independent audit part of the quality system may be contracted to another BCAR -145 AMO or a person with appropriate technical knowledge and proven satisfactory audit experience acceptable for the BDCA, and - 2) A quality feedback reporting system to the person or group of persons specified in BCAR -145.30 (d) and ultimately to the accountable manager that ensures proper and timely corrective action is taken in response to reports resulting from the independent audits established to meet the BCAR -145.65 (c) (1).
+- 4) The competence of personnel referred to in paragraph (4), shall include an understanding of the application of human factors and human performance issues appropriate to the functions of such persons in the organization. - c) The BCAR-145 AMO shall establish an independent quality system acceptable to the BDCA to ensure good maintenance practice and compliance with all relevant requirements in this regulation, such that aircrafts and its associated products may be properly issued a maintenance release, that includes the following: - Independent audits to monitor compliance with required aircraft/aircraft component standards and adequacy of the procedures to ensure that all maintenance is properly performed.
+In small BCAR-145 AMO, the independent audit part of the quality system may be contracted to another BCAR-145 AMO or a person with appropriate technical knowledge and proven satisfactory audit experience acceptable for the BDCA, and - 2) A quality feedback reporting system to the person or group of persons specified in BCAR 145.30 (d) and ultimately to the accountable manager that ensures proper and timely corrective action is taken in response to reports resulting from the independent audits established to meet the BCAR 145.65 (c)(1).